How to choose your Marketing Agency

 (2) Where are they located and does that suit your business?

-Is your agency based physically far away or struggle to physically see you?
+Is your agency based physically far away or struggle to catch up in person?
 That’s okay, if it suits your business.
-Services like retargeting, social media advertising, SEO (Search Engine Optimisation) and website design do not necessarily need to people to meet in real life.
-If you decide to choose an agency that is far away, ensure they make time to talk to you about your business problems, progress and ideas on a regular basis.
+Services like re-targeting, social media advertising, SEO (Search Engine Optimisation) and website design do not necessarily need to people to meet in real life.
+If you decide to choose an agency that is far away, ensure they make time to talk to you about your business problems, progress and ideas on a regular and consistent basis.

 (3) In pitching, did the agency solve for your success or theirs?